stephband/bolt/README.md

 * Themes change between projects, layout techniques do not.
 Minimal colour included.
 * Normalised to a useful baseline with the border-box model set across the board.
 * Inline-blocks are preferred over floats for horizontal layout.
-* Positioning is declared with respect to context.
+* Position with respect to context.

 ## Classes